NaziClaus/pleyadaapp/README.md

 java -jar target/sftp-downloader-1.0.0.jar
 ```

 The service checks the SFTP server every minute and downloads all files whose modification date matches today's date.
-A progress bar is displayed for each file and information about downloaded files is saved in PostgreSQL.
+It prints how many files were found and shows a progress bar for each download including speed and target path.
+If a download is interrupted the next run resumes from where it stopped.
+Downloaded file names are stored in PostgreSQL so the same file is not retrieved twice.
 After every download the service logs a comparison of files on the server versus those already stored locally for the past week.

 ## Importing into IntelliJ IDEA